 Book a Librarian allows you to make a one-on-one appointment with a librarian at your campus for help with research, citations, or technology.

-Brainfuseis an online tutoring service provided to our students by the Libraries and Student Achievement Centers.
-You can access tutoring help from any location, and all you need is a computer.
+Brainfuseis an online tutoring service which allows students to access tutoring help from any location.
 Help is available in a variety of subjects, and some tutors are available 24/7.

 The Writing Centerprovides professional teachers and peer tutors who will review any written assignment for grammar, structure, citations and more to help you achieve a better grade.
 You can make an appointment online ahead of time when it's convenient for you, or send your paper in electronically.

-Student Counseling is available at each of our campus locations.
+Counseling is available to all current students.
 You can see a counselor for career, academic or personal advice.

-Advising Servicesare available at every campus, and can help you figure out which classes to take for your program, focus on an area of study, find out more information for transferring and much more.
+Advising Services can help you figure out which classes to take for your program, focus on an area of study, find out more information for transferring and much more.